geneontology/noctua/LANDING.md

 * Double clicking edges and instances allows the editing of evidence and comments
 * Clicking on the green box upper-left of an instance allows you to view and edit the instance type information
 * By dragging the blue circle in the upper-right of an instance to anywhere on a different instance will allow you to create a relation between the two
-* A complex expression can be added by opening the instance type editor and
-* Selecting: enabled_by
-* Entering an expression of the form: "GO:0043234 and ('has part' some UniProtKB:P0002) and ('has part' some UniProtKB:P0003)"

 ### Models